-Figure 1: In blue the original recording : Hopes are in the sky.
-In red the reconstructed signal using the extracted parameters.
-Note that the dynamic aspect can not be shown here but both original and synthesised signals can be replayed and they are synchronous (ie. the oscillatory model is able too capture the dynamics of the movement).

 In this section we will present the algorithm used to retrieve parameters from a recorded trace.
 In the remaining part of this paper, this algorithm will be referred to as the direct method.
 Figure 1 shows the result of the direct method applied to a sentence.
 The method is applied on each trace of the recorded sentence.